-As we kick off our coverage of the upcoming 2019 MLB draft, I’ll be reviewing the last four Cleveland Indians drafts, which have added considerable depth to the Tribe minor league system.
+As we continue our coverage of the upcoming 2017 MLB draft, I’ll be reviewing the last two Cleveland Indians drafts, which have added considerable depth to their minor league system.
 If you want to turn back time for immediate reactions to this draft, you can find the original Let’s Go Tribe review here.

-Just FYI, the age listed below is the age of the players when they were drafted just under four years ago, so just add four years for their current age.
+Just FYI, the age listed below is the age of the players when they were drafted just under two years ago, so just add two years for their current age.

 1 (17).
 Brady Aiken.
 LHP.
 Age 18. $2.5MM bonus.

 Originally the #1 pick in the 2014 draft but unsigned, Brady Aiken was still on the board at #17 and despite having undergone Tommy John surgery, the Indians took a shot on him.

 Things haven’t exactly panned out thus far for the former hot-shot prospect.

 Aiken missed all of 2015 while recovering and didn’t exactly have his best stuff when he debuted in the Arizona Rookie League last year, owning a 7.13 ERA in eight starts.
 Things improved when he was promoted to Low-A Mahoning Valley halfway through the shortened season, but Aiken is struggling mightily this year at Single-A Lake County in his first taste of full-season ball.

 Command and inconsistent velocity have both been problems for Aiken, who has walked 30 batted compared to just 23 strikeouts in 38 innings in 2017 spread over his first eight starts.
 He’s lucky to have a 4.46 ERA because opposing hitters are batting .312 off him.